induktio/thinker/Readme.md

 2. Check Changelog.md and Details.md for useful information.
 3. Change configuration from thinker.ini or just use the defaults.
 4. Start the game from thinker.exe.
 5. The launcher requires original Alien Crossfire v2.0 terranx.exe in the same folder but this file is not modified on disk.
-In case of startup problems, make sure the official v2.0 patch is applied on the game.
-Sometimes startup issues can be fixed by starting the game with administrator privileges.
+   In case of startup problems, make sure the official v2.0 patch is applied on the game, and the mod is actually started from same folder with the game.
+Sometimes startup issues can be fixed by starting the launcher with administrator privileges.
 6. Press ALT+T to open Thinker's options menu.
-Other option is to check that mod version/build date is visible in the game version menu (Ctrl+F4).
+Other option is to check that mod version/build date is visible in the game version menu (CTRL+F4).
 7. If neither of those options display mod version, Thinker is incorrectly installed and not loaded.

 Other mods
 ----------
-* [SMAC-in-SMACX mod](Details.md#smac-in-smacx-mod) can be installed to play a game similar to original SMAC from the SMACX game binary while Thinker is enabled.
+* [SMAC-in-SMACX mod](Details.md#smac-in-smacx-mod) can be installed to play a game similar to original SMAC while Thinker is enabled.
 * [PRACX](https://github.com/DrazharLn/pracx) graphics enhancement patch can be used together with Thinker.
   For possible issues before installing see [compatibility with other mods](Details.md#compatibility-with-other-mods).
   For easiest installation, download [version 1.11 or later](https://github.com/DrazharLn/pracx/releases/).
 * [OpenSMACX](https://github.com/b-casey/OpenSMACX) is a long-term project to decompile and create a full open source clone of SMACX.